‘Freedom Convoy’ spinoff headed to D.C. region arrives this weekend. Here’s what to know.

 The possibility of a caravan of trucks and cars headed to the D.C. region has heightened security, drawing in police agencies from Maryland and Virginia to monitor the Beltway.

+Authorities note that large trucks are barred from many D.C. streets, with regulations restricting where they can park and how long they can idle.

+“There are a number of options in place that can be used to minimize disruptions,” Sternbeck said.
+He said rules and regulations would be enforced fairly, “while also allowing these people to exercise their First Amendment rights.”
-Virginia State Police (VSP) said the agency is monitoring and preparing for “potential commercial and passenger vehicle convoys affecting traffic” this weekend, calling it a “still-fluid situation.”

-As VSP prepares for this weekend, the agency said in a news release that people can expect to see a larger presence of Virginia troopers and other safety teams.
+Virginia State Police said they are monitoring and preparing for “potential commercial and passenger vehicle convoys affecting traffic” this weekend, calling it a “still-fluid situation.”
+As they prepare for this weekend, the agency said in a news release that people can expect to see a larger presence of Virginia troopers and other safety teams.

-“These efforts are to mitigate the impact of additional traffic volume on already congested roadways and Northern Virginia communities,” VSP said.
+Though temporary fencing around the U.S. Capitol returned last weekend ahead of the State of the Union address, Capitol Police spokesman Tim Barber said Thursday that authorities began removing it overnight.

 This story will be updated.